Flammable Clothing Injury Attorneys in Minneapolis

 You may be shocked to learn that there are no flame-retardant chemicals put on children’s clothing.
 Few flame-resistant fabrics are used; the U.S. standards do not require it, and proving liability truly depends on how quickly a fabric will ignite and how fast it burns.
 Every year, approximately 4,300 people in the U.S. are injured from clothing that ignites on or near open flames.
-On average, 120 die from burns each year.
+On average, 120 people die from burns each year.

 Case Quick Facts

 Fabric flammability standards haven’t been changed much since the 1950s.

 The 1953 Flammable Fabrics Act was created in an effort to regulate the safety of material used to make clothing sold by American retailers.
 Much of the clothing sold in the U.S. today is made overseas, which was not the case during the 1950s.
 Despite changes in how clothing is manufactured and sold in the U.S., standards for clothing flammability have not changed much since the Act’s original implementation.

 The Act sets a “Class one normal flammability” standard — which has proven ineffective.
 The standard refers to the rate of flame spread.
 It often focuses on the sheer weight of the fabric, which in real-world settings does not always relate to how fast a fabric ignites and burns.

 Of the 486,000 patients admitted to hospitals for burn injuries in 2016, 73 were injured in their own home.